Can You Game On A Threadripper Processor?

 So, why is a Ryzen gaming processor always better than a Threadripper?

 • Threadrippers are better for game development, while Ryzens are better for game playing.
 If you’re a gamer designer, a Threadripper will be an excellent choice.
-However, if you only partake in the actual gaming process, Threadrippers aren’t going to be the best choice for your computer.
+However, Threadrippers aren’t the best choice for your computer if you only partake in the actual gaming process.

 • Ryzen gaming CPUs from the early or mid-2000s don’t come close to the processing power of a Threadripper.
 Computer processors are constantly improving, so it’s no secret that a modern Threadripper will be significantly better than an older gaming CPU, even if it was the best at its peak.

-• Threadrippers have impressive overclocking speed, but it’s not as good as that of Ryzen gaming CPUs.
+• Threadrippers have impressive overclocking speeds but are not as good as Ryzen gaming CPUs.
 Overclocking is crucial when it comes to high-end gaming.
-If you’re looking for the best overclocking functionality, Ryzen’s gaming processors will be better than its Threadripper processors.
+If you want the best overclocking functionality, Ryzen’s gaming processors will be better than its Threadripper processors.
 The same applies to Intel CPUs.

-• According to Tech4Gamers, AMD offers better FPS with their Ryzen gaming CPUs than they do with their Threadripper CPU.
+• Tech4Gamers says AMD offers better FPS with their Ryzen gaming CPUs than their Threadripper CPU.
 High FPS is an essential component of a gaming computer.
 If your computer has a low FPS, you won’t be able to keep up with the framerate of the competition.
 It could be the sole difference between a win and a loss.

 • Threadrippers have a much higher maximum supported memory than Ryzen’s gaming CPUs.
 If you don’t care about competitive gaming, you’ll love the Threadripper’s ability to support more storage and active memory.
-However, Ryzen gaming CPUs have a massive GHz advantage that outshines the memory difference.
+However, Ryzen gaming CPUs have a massive GHz advantage that outshines memory differences.

 In short, AMD Ryzen makes Ryzen CPUs for gaming and Ryzen Threadrippers for working and design projects.